XenosXavier/EzProlog/README.md

 #### Atom

-A series of letters, digits, and/or underscores, beginning with a lowercase letter
+A series of letters, digits, and/or underscores, beginning with a lowercase letter

 ```
 ex: atom, a_t_o_m, atom123